Everything You Need to Know About Growing and Caring for Geranium Orion Plants at Home

 - Repel insects and soothe insect bites

-Geranium Orion attracts bees with its sweet pollen and purple flowers.
+Geranium Orion can be very beneficial in the garden to help attract bees with its sweet pollen and purple flowers.

 Cranesbill flowers represent positive emotions, friendship, and happiness.